 Dr. Sun Yat-Sen Classical Chinese Garden (Vancouver, British Columbia)

 There are plenty of gardens in Canada, but if you want one that really stands out, try the Dr. Sun Yat-Sen Classical Chinese Garden.
 The Ming dynasty-style spot boasts pavilions, cherry blossom trees and covered pathways and pools, making it a truly zen spot for a wedding.
 Its capacity is 500, so you can think big when it comes to your guest list.

 The Rocky Mountaineer Train Station has been transformed from a locomotive maintenance building into an incredible event space - perfect for a unique ceremony.
 It features exposed timber and brick, full-length glass walls and vaulted ceilings.
 Ideal for large-scale receptions, the space covers over 20,000 square feet of ground and can fit between 800-1200 guests.

-If you’re into all things aviation, The Aero Space Museum of Calgary may be the venue for you.
+If you’re into all things aviation, The Hangar Flight Museum in Calgary may be the venue for you.
 It’s considered the first aviation museum in the country and will treat your guests to quite the eyeful.
 There are two hangars to choose from for your wedding space, both filled with vintage aircrafts and aviation artifacts.
 The Main Hangar can fit 50 guests while the Tent Hangar can seat 20.